Imagining the Future Frequently Asked Questions (FAQ)

 When should I schedule my visit?

-Classroom visits should occur in late February or early/mid March, in advance of the Festival.
-One of the outcomes of your visit will be to increase awareness of the Atlanta Science Festival and to drive event attendance during the Festival week.
+Classroom visits should occur anytime in spring that is convenient for you and your teacher.
+Please try to schedule your visit in advnace of the Festival (March 15-25).
+One of the outcomes of your visit will be to increase awareness of the Atlanta Science Festival and to encourage students and teachers to attend Festival events.

 Where are schools located?